Gyousei/SVG-to-SpookerTable/README.md

+## Update version 0.0.2

+Support added for most image formats including png, jpg, tiff, and bmp.
+Uses a combination of color conversion, gaussian blur, and shape tracing to attempt to replicate the shape.
+For best results, use images with solid colors without gradients.

 # svg-to-spooker

 A tool built in python to take an SVG that fits the following condition and converts it into a spooker table